-Many houses and apartments are 50+ years old within the City of Ashland with little to no isolation and old heating and cooling systems.
-This is a very dangerous living situation and often many have difficulty finding relief from the elements.
+Many houses and apartments are 50+ years old within the City of Ashland.
+With little to no isolation and old heating and cooling systems.
+For some, this becomes a very dangerous living situation and often have difficulty find relief from the elements.